dimatkachuk2607g/portfolio/projects/api_testing/README.md

 # Python API Automation Project using Requests, Pytest, and Postman

-This project contains pytest functions for testing the JSONPlaceholder API, It uses CRUD operations alongside the requests library to automate API testing
+This project contains pytest functions for testing the JSONPlaceholder API, It uses CRUD operations alongside the requests library to automate API testing.

-additionally includes a conftest file that can share fixtures to multiple pytest files, and the Postman collection used to visualize the responses
+additionally includes a conftest file that can share fixtures to multiple pytest files, and the Postman collection used to visualize the responses.

 ## Running the project
 First install requirements from the **projects** folder using the command: